VysotskiVadim/VysotskiVadim.blog/_posts/2020-04-05-dont-use-jetpack-pagination.markdown

 Congratulations!
 Now you have clean code at least in the core architecture layers.

+## Final solution {#final_solution}

+I ended up with a solution where I use only `PagedList` from the library.
+`PagedList` is responsible for load the next page and append to the list of already loaded pages.
+All other logic is written by me.
+This approach helps me effectively solve the issues discussed above.
+You can check out [example project](https://github.com/VysotskiVadim/jetpack-pagination-example) and see how it all fits together.
+You will also find the following features:
+* Remove item from the list;
+* Pull to refresh;
+* Error handling;
+* Clean architecture
+*(unit test isn't done in example, but trust me, it easy to implement because you don't have to mock odd data sources from the library)*;
+* Integration with Kotlin Coroutines.

 ## Summary

 Jetpack Paging is a great library that reveals the complexity of pagination generalization.
 Pagination itself isn't such a complex task, the thing is it's difficult to create a silver bullet which handles different cases.
-Jetpack Paging is well applicable for simple apps: *display exactly what you have in a database and load more on the fly*.
+Jetpack Paging 2 is well applicable for simple apps: *display exactly what you have in a database and load more on the fly*.
 I would say **NO** to Jetpack Pagination in my projects.
 Unfortunately, the majority of them don't fit the *"simple projects"* category.
-It's much easier to implement a custom mechanism that handles exactly what I need.
-I will write an article about it, stay tuned.
+Next time I'm going to implement pagination from the scratch.
+It doesn't seem such a complex thing after so many hours of browsing Jetpack Pagination 2 and trying to work around it's issues.

 ## Links
 * Post image was taken from [flickr](https://flic.kr/p/7yv4t7)